epochpic/epochpic.github.io/content/documentation/basic_usage/Compiler_Flags.md

 -   PER_PARTICLE_CHARGE_MASS - By default, the particle charge and
     mass are specified on a per-species basis.
 With this flag enabled, charge and mass become a per-particle property.
-This is a legacy flag which will be removed soon.
+This is a legacy flag which will be removed in version 4.21.0.
 -   PARSER_CHECKING - Setting this flag adds code which checks for valid values on evaluated deck expressions.
 This slows down the code but may be required if floating point exceptions are enabled.